Aaron Black (basketball)

 Norman Aaron Black (born December 3, 1996) is a Filipino-American professional basketball player for the Meralco Bolts of the Philippine Basketball Association (PBA).
 He won the PBA Outstanding Rookie award in 2021.
-He is the son of former PBA Best Import Norman Black, who is also the head coach of Meralco.
+He is the son of former PBA Best Import Norman Black, who is also the former head coach of Meralco.

 College career

 After playing in high school for the Ateneo Blue Eaglets, Black committed to the senior team of Ateneo.
 He didn't play that season as he was a team captain for the Philippine team in the 2014 FIBA Asia U-18 Championship.

 He made his college debut the next season, scoring 11 points in a win over the Adamson Soaring Falcons.
 He scored 13 points in 13 minutes to extend Ateneo's win streak to five against the De La Salle Green Archers.
 His team lost in the semis that season to the FEU Tamaraws.

 With Season 78 MVP Kiefer Ravena graduating, Black transitioned from role player to one of the Eagles' top players.
 In their first game of Season 79, he had a game-high 23 points and a win against the UST Growling Tigers.
 In a game against FEU, he injured his left foot, causing him to sit out for three weeks.
 He returned in a win against the UE Red Warriors.
 He scored 16 points to help Ateneo prevent La Salle from sweeping the elimination round.
 For that performance, he was named Player of the Week.
 They lost in the Finals to La Salle.

 In Seasons 80 and 81, Black saw his stats dip under Coach Tab Baldwin, but was still a reliable contributor as Ateneo won back-to-back titles.
 He forwent his final playing year.